Skip to main content

 This guide is about recurring help with absorbent incontinence supplies for older adults.
 That includes briefs, protective underwear, pads, liners, underpads, wipes, and barrier products that families often need every week, not just once in a while.

 It is not a promise that a doctor’s prescription will make Medicare pay.
 It is also not the same as coverage for catheters, ostomy supplies, or other urological items.
-Medicare handles those differently, which is why it helps to compare Medicare’s page on prosthetic devices and urological supplies with the National Institute of Diabetes and Digestive and Kidney Diseases’ bladder control overview before assuming all leakage-related products fall into one bucket.
+Medicare handles those differently.
+It helps to compare Medicare’s page on prosthetic devices with the National Institute of Diabetes and Digestive and Kidney Diseases’ bladder control overview before assuming all leakage-related products fall into one bucket.

 Quick facts